ms/buildtogether.tech/src/git-solo.md

 > something called [% i "Vim editor!exiting" %]Vim[% /i %], whose interface is no
 > more intuitive than Git's.
 (In fact, one of the most frequently-viewed questions
 > on [Stack Overflow][stack-overflow] is "[How do I exit the Vim
 > editor?][so-exit-vim]".
-Unsurprisingly, another <span
+Unsurprisingly, another
-> i="Git!configuring">frequently-viewed question</span> on Stack Overflow is "[How
+> [% i "Git!configuring %]frequently-viewed question[% /i %] on Stack Overflow is
-> do I make Git use the editor of my choice for my
+> "[How do I make Git use the editor of my choice for my commits?][so-configure-git-editor]"
-> commits?][so-configure-git-editor]" One of the many reasons you should interact
-> with Git through a GUI is to avoid this issue.
+> One of the many reasons you should interact with Git through a GUI is to avoid this issue.

 Before we run `git commit`, though, we need to tell Git which files we want to save in the commit, which we do using `git add`: